jkes900136/tinyLlama/README.md

 Check that your system has an available NPU ([how-to](https://www.intel.com/content/www/us/en/support/articles/000097597/processors.html)).

 Before starting
-1.Install Python
+- 1.Install Python
-2.Open PowerShell in your home directory.
-For example, C:/Users/raymond 3.Run the command mkdir tmpbuild This creates a new folder called tmpbuild in your home directory, which will have a much shorter path than the default pip install version
+- 2.Open PowerShell in your home directory.
+For example, C:/Users/raymond
+- 3.Run the command mkdir tmpbuild This creates a new folder called tmpbuild in your home directory, which will have a much shorter path than the default pip install version
-4.Run the command $env:TMPDIR="tmpbuild" This sets the build directory for pip install so that it will use the folder that you just created.
-Don't worry, this won't 5.permanently change your system environment variables; your changes will be reset once you close your PowerShell window
+- 4.Run the command $env:TMPDIR="tmpbuild" This sets the build directory for pip install so that it will use the folder that you just created.
+Don't worry, this won't permanently change your system environment variables; your changes will be reset once you close your PowerShell window

 Finally, run the command